Barbara Heidenreich explains what to do if your Parrot is afraid of toys.

 Paralyzed with fear?
 Unlikely.
 Parrots are more prone to seek opportunities to escape or avoid a situation they find frightening.
 Avoidance is certainly contradictory with the goal of trying to create the best relationship possible with a companion Parrot.

-Focus on showing sensitivity to fear responses and using positive reinforcement to turn a fearful feathered friend into a confident companion.
+Focus on showing sensitivity to fear responses and using positive reinforcement.
+This can turn a fearful feathered friend into a confident companion.

 What do you do if your Parrot is afraid of toys?